 Educating our student pharmacists to be life-long learners who are competent scientist clinicians in a variety of health care settings

-- Contributing to the profession of pharmacy by serving as leadership role models in professional organizations and community programs, and achieving local and national recognition for our efforts.
+Contributing to the profession of pharmacy by serving as leadership role models in professional organizations and community programs, and achieving local and national recognition for our efforts.

-- Demonstrating to our students the benefits of innovation in teaching and research
+Demonstrating to our students the benefits of innovation in teaching and research

-- Partnering with our students to better serve the community by engaging in scholarly activities that lead to improvements in health care delivery and enhanced health outcomes
+Partnering with our students to better serve the community by engaging in scholarly activities that lead to improvements in health care delivery and enhanced health outcomes

-PracticeWe focus on the integration of therapeutics and science into practical, patient-oriented pharmacy care.
-Faculty members are not only encouraged, but expected to maintain a role as a practicing pharmacist, and we are involved in a variety of practice settings including inpatient, physician office and local health departments.
+We focus on the integration of therapeutics and science into practical, patient-oriented pharmacy care.
+Faculty members are not only encouraged, but expected to maintain a role as a practicing pharmacist, and we are involved in a variety of practice settings including hospitals, physician offices and community pharmacies.

 Maintaining active membership (including leadership roles) in professional organizations provides our faculty members a venue for staying current in the profession as well as shaping its future.
 Our department members are active members in multiple professional organizations, including, but not limited to:

 The American Association of Colleges of Pharmacy (AACP), the American Society of Consultant Pharmacists (ASCP)

 The American College of Clinical Pharmacists (ACCP)

 The American Pharmacists Association (APhA)

 The American Society of Health-System Pharmacists (ASHP)

 The Findlay Area Pharmacists Association

 International Society for Pharmacoeconomics and Outcomes

 The Northwest Ohio Pharmacists Association

 Ohio Pharmacists Association (OPA)

 The Ohio Society of Health Systems Pharmacists

-- Toledo Pharmacists Academy
+Toledo Academy of Pharmacy

 Our faculty members strive to promote practice-focused research that will allow our students to expand their understanding of:

-- Economical impact of healthcare decisions
+Economical impact of healthcare decisions

-- Drug therapies that will improve the lives of others
+Drug therapies that will improve the lives of others

 Scholarly activity and research are important for the continuous development of the pharmacist, the training of our students and the advancement of the profession.
 Our department members are involved in grant writing, publications and a variety of presentations at the local, state, and national level.